 A magnificent peak Dolomites-style far away from Dolomites

-Tour Termier is a beautiful and stunning limestone tower lying immediately south of the imposing Grand Galibier, in the West-end of Cerces Massif, a small group located in the French Western Alps, North-West to the town of Briançon and close to the France-Italy border.
+Tour Termier is a beautiful and stunning limestone tower lying immediately south to the imposing Grand Galibier, in the West-end of Cerces Massif, a small group located in the French Western Alps, North-West to the town of Briançon and close to the France-Italy border.

 This massif, offering several superb and often difficult climbing routes, are well-known also by the Italian climbers by means of its relative closeness to the Piedmont and the town of Turin.
 On Tour Termier the limestone is truly excellent and spectacular, sometimes reddish and finely carved.
 On the West and South walls there are many excellent modern routes.

 The starting point of the approach-trail is situated along the road to Col du Galibier m.
 2642, which starts from Col du Lautaret m.
 2057, an important road pass on the N91, connecting Briançon with Grenoble.

 - From Turin (Italy)

 Follow the A32-E70 Motorway entering Val di Susa and exit to Oulx, reach Cesana Torinese and Claviere, then Colle del Monginevro m.
 1854, on Italy-France border; from here the road N94 descents to Briançon.
 From Briançon follow the road N91 towards Val Guisane, reaching Chantemerle and Monetier les Bains, then the Col du Lautaret m.
 2057; leave the main road and turn to right following the road to Col du Galibier.
 Park the car in a pull-out m.
 2514, near the last hairpin before reaching Col du Galibier (about 130 km. from Turin).

 - From Grenoble (France)

 Follow the road N85 to Vizille, then the road N91 rising to Col du Lautaret; reach the Col du Lautaret m.
 2057 and from here leave the main road, turning to left on the road to Col du Galibier.
 Parking in a pull-out m.
 2514, near the last hairpin before reaching Col du Galibier (about 100 km. from Grenoble).